InsertKoinIO/koin-annotations/docs/reference/koin-annotations/definitions.md

 For Scopes, check the [Declaring Scopes](/docs/reference/koin-core/scopes.md) section.

-### Generate Compose ViewModel for Kotlin Multipaltform (since 1.4.0)
+### Generate Compose ViewModel for Kotlin Multiplatform (since 1.4.0)

-The `@KoinViewModel` annotation can be used to generate either Android or Compsoe KMP ViewModel.
+The `@KoinViewModel` annotation can be used to generate either Android or Compose KMP ViewModel.
 To generate `viewModel` Koin definition with `org.koin.compose.viewmodel.dsl.viewModel` instead of regular `org.koin.androidx.viewmodel.dsl.viewModel`, you need to activate the `KOIN_USE_COMPOSE_VIEWMODEL` option:

 ```groovy
 ksp {